Heath-Jarrow-Morton meet lifted Heston in energy markets for joint historical and implied calibration: Introduction

 In Section \ref{s:market_data}, we present our Market data.
 We recall the typical liquid ``absolute'' futures quoting on power markets, we detail a stripping algorithm to construct rolling futures contracts satisfying absence of overlapping arbitrage and used to estimate historical covariances.
 Furthermore, we propose a novel multi-contract SSVI parametrization to extract Variance Swap (VS) volatilities from listed options.

-Then, we detail a novel three-step sequential calibration methodology relying on the \cite{KEMNA1990113} (KV) approximation of futures contracts in order to \begin{itemize} \item[1)] jointly capture the historical covariances of rolling futures' daily log returns and the implied VS volatility levels of absolute futures via a non-linear -- linear cone program, see Section \ref{s:joint_cov_vs_calib}, \item[2)] correct and fit perfectly the VS volatility term structure via a fast fixed-point algorithm based on VS prices, see Section \ref{section:gh_calib}, \item[3)] fit the volatility smile's shapes via Fourier inversion techniques as in \cite{Lewis2001} for fast and efficient vanilla option pricing, see Section \ref{S:fastpricing}. \end{itemize} It is worth noting that these three steps are decoupled, done sequentially and made highly tractable thanks to the KV approximation.
+Then, we detail a novel three-step sequential calibration methodology relying on the \cite{KEMNA1990113} (KV) approximation of futures contracts in order to \begin{itemize} \item[1)] jointly capture the historical covariances of rolling futures' daily log returns and the implied VS volatility levels of absolute futures via a non-linear -- linear cone program, see Section \ref{s:joint_cov_vs_calib}, \item[2)] correct and fit perfectly the VS volatility term structure via a fast fixed-point algorithm based on VS prices, see Section \ref{section:gh_calib}, \item[3)] fit the volatility smile's shapes via Fourier inversion techniques as in \cite{Lewis2001} for fast and efficient vanilla option pricing, see Section \ref{S:fastpricing}. \end{itemize} We emphasize that the calibration procedure is fully decoupled: the three steps are performed sequentially, with each step preserving the calibration results achieved in the previous ones.
+Moreover, thanks to both the KV approximation and the decoupled structure, each step remains highly tractable.
+Decomposing the calibration into simpler subproblems yields a procedure that is a priori faster and more efficient than calibrating all parameters simultaneously.
 Our model displays remarkable joint historical and implied calibration fits to both German power and TTF gas markets.
 In order to validate our calibration methodology, we show a posteriori how close the KV approximated futures are to the exact arbitrage-free futures in terms of sample trajectories, implied volatility smiles and correlations between futures contracts.
 Finally, we show that such a fully calibrated model can be used to interpolate the implied volatility hypercube in a consistent manner.
 The main calibration results are collected in Section \ref{s:numerical_results}.
 Additional model algorithmic insights and calibration results are postponed to the appendices.

 \paragraph{Related literature.} The paper of \cite*{piccirilli2021capturing} is the work most closely related in spirit to our approach, although there are several important differences.
 The authors propose a two-factor model with Normal Inverse Gaussian Lévy factors, while our model is a stochastic volatility model with a continuous process as the variance.
 Their calibration procedure considers only one smile per contract, ignoring multiple maturities for a given futures contract.
 Our model accounts for these ``early maturities'', enabling a more refined calibration of the volatility term structure.